-Imagine if you were forced to ride on the roof of the bus to school each morning because of how you looked - how would that make you feel?
+Have you ever been left out of an activity?
+How did it make you feel?

 Some people are not treated with respect because they are indigenous.
+They are left out of many things and it is difficult for them to go to school, the doctor or to get a job.

-They are discriminated against, excluded and not able to access important services like education or healthcare.
-Shirley is an indigenous woman who lives in the Philippines and experienced discrimination.
-But after she joined Caritas Australia supported program, she turned her life around!
+Shirley is an indigenous woman who lives in the Philippines who was left out.
+But after she joined a Caritas Australia supported program, she learned ways to make her life better.